oslabs-beta/Lighthouse/README.md

 </div>

 Lighthouse is a lightweight, multi-faceted, open-source developer tool useful for visualizing and managing Kafka clusters - in <strong>real</strong> time.
-It provides a dashboard view of essential performance metrics for monitoring Kafka cluster health, allows for topic management within clusters, and integrates performance comparison based on historical data.
+It provides a dashboard view of essential performance metrics for monitoring Kafka cluster health, allows for topic management within clusters, and integrates performance comparisons based on historical data.

 ## Table of Contents